 In the private equity asset class, the term "financing stage" is used to describe investments (or funds that invest) in companies at a certain stage of development.
 The different financing stages may have distinct risk, return and correlation characteristics, and play different roles within a diverse private equity portfolio.
-Broadly speaking, private equity investments can be broken
+Broadly speaking, private equity investments can be broken down into four financing stages: buyout, growth capital, special situations, and venture capital.
+These categories may be further subdivided based on the investment strategies that are employed (e.g., credit investments or real estate investments).

-- Buyouts.
+• Buyouts.
 Control investments in established, cash flow positive companies are usually classified as buyouts.
-Buyout investments may focus on small-, mid-, large-, or megacapitalization companies, and such investments collectively represent a substantial majority of the capital deployed in the overall private equity market.
-The use of debt financing, or leverage, is prevalent in buyout transactions particularly in the large- and mega-cap segment.
-Overall, debt financing typically makes up 50-70% of the price paid for a company. - Growth Capital.
+Buyout investments may focus on small-, mid-, large-, or mega-capitalization companies, and such investments collectively represent a substantial majority of the capital deployed in the overall private equity market.
+The use of debt financing, or leverage, is prevalent in buyout transactions -particularly in the large-and mega-cap segment.
+Overall, debt financing typically makes up 50-70% of the price paid for a company.

+- Growth Capital.
 Typically involves minority investments in established companies with strong growth characteristics.
 Companies that receive growth capital investments typically are profitable businesses that need capital for organic and acquisition growth strategies and shareholder liquidity. - Special Situations.
 A broad range of investments including mezzanine, distressed debt, infrastructure, energy/utility investing and turnarounds may be classified as special situations. - Venture Capital/Other.
 Investments in new and emerging companies are usually classified as venture capital.
 Such investments are often in technology and healthcare-related industries.
 Companies financed by venture capital are generally not cash flow positive at the time of investment and may require several rounds of financing before the company can be sold privately or taken public.
 Venture capital investors may finance companies along the full path of development or focus on certain sub-stages (usually classified as seed, early and late stage) in partnership with other investors.
 It is not anticipated that venture capital will be a meaningful portion of the Master Fund's allocations.